-Local businesses and residents enjoy the benefits of Virginia’s stable tax structure and tax rates, cost of living and other business costs that in many cases are fall below the national average.
+Local businesses and residents enjoy the benefits of Virginia’s stable tax structure and tax rates, cost of living and other business costs that in many cases are far below the national average.

 Virginia has low utility rates, workforce and building costs, contributing to the region’s attractiveness from a cost standpoint in comparison to other locations.

 - Building costs in the MSA are just 87.1 percent of the national average

 - 4th lowest average workers’ compensation costs in the nation with average of $0.77 per $100 payroll is 40 percent lower than the national average of $1.29

 - 2nd lowest unemployment insurance tax rate in the nation (56 percent lower than average).
 Rates range from 0.52 percent to 6.62 percent or 2.92 percent for new employers

 - Cost of living in the region’s communities, based on the local prices of food and other common goods, is 93.1, compared to the national index of 100